 Dr. Bryan Koenig is an assistant professor in the Psychology Department at Southern Utah University.
-Dr. Koenig is passionate about engaged learning and enjoys teaching about statistics, research methods, and evolutionary psychology.
-Specializing in social and evolutionary psychology especially as related to morality and social relationships, with a developing interest in suicidality.
+Dr. Koenig is passionate about engaged learning and enjoys teaching about statistics, research, and evolutionary psychology.
+He specializes in social and evolutionary psychology, especially as related to morality and social relationships, with a developing interest in suicidality.

-Dr. Koenig earned a Ph.D. in social psychology with a minor in statistics from New Mexico State University and an M.A. in general/experimental psychology from the College of William and Mary, and a BA in psychology with a minor in Latin from St. John's University/College of St. Benedict.
+Dr. Koenig earned a Ph.D. in social psychology with a minor in statistics from New Mexico State University, an M.A. in general/experimental psychology from the College of William and Mary, and a BA in psychology with a minor in Latin from St. John's University/College of St. Benedict.

 Industry Expertise (3)